steve-mcclellan/j-scorer/docs/README.md

 #### If you're an experienced open-source contributor

 You know the drill.
-Fork, branch, pull request, ???, profit!.
+Fork, branch, pull request, ???, profit!

 #### If you're new to this sort of thing